Why You SHOULD Quickly Remove Dead Shrimp

 Now that we’ve discussed the dangers of leaving a dead shrimp in your aquarium, let’s delve into how the decomposition process of a shrimp can impact your water quality.

-When a shrimp diesOpens in a new tab., its body doesn’t just stay idle.
+When a shrimp dies, its body doesn’t just stay idle.
 It undergoes decomposition, a natural process where organic matter is broken down into simpler forms of matter.
 In the case of a shrimp in your aquarium, this process occurs relatively quickly due to the warm water conditions.
 While decomposition is a natural and essential process in the cycle of life, in an enclosed environment like an aquarium, it can pose a threat to your water quality.

 The primary issue here is the release of ammonia.
 As the shrimp’s body breaks down, it releases significant amounts of this compound into the water.
 Now, if you’re new to shrimp keeping, you might be wondering why this is a problem.
 Ammonia, in its un-ionized form (NH3), is highly toxic to aquatic life, including shrimp.

-Even low levels of ammonia can cause severe stress to your shrimpOpens in a new tab., leading to a weakened immune system and an increased risk of disease.
+Even low levels of ammonia can cause severe stress to your shrimp, leading to a weakened immune system and an increased risk of disease.
 It also interferes with the molting process by impairing the expression of chitinase enzymes.
 Over time, exposure to high ammonia levels can stunt your shrimp’s growth rate, reduce their feeding rates, and lower their breeding success.

 Another concern is that decomposing shrimp can also release other toxic byproducts like cadaverine and putrescine.
 Although these toxins are not released in large amounts due to the small size of shrimp compared to other aquatic animals like snails or fish, their accumulation over time can still pose a threat to the health of your shrimp colony.